Kotlin/kotlin-koans-edu/Classes/Rename on import/task.md

 ## Rename on import

 When you [import](https://kotlinlang.org/docs/reference/packages.html#imports)
-a class or a function, you can specify a different name by which you want to use it by adding `as NewName` after the import directive.
+a class or a function, you can specify a different name to use for it by adding `as NewName` after the import directive.
-That might be useful when you want to use two classes or functions with similar names from different libraries.
+This can be useful if you want to use two classes or functions with similar names from different libraries.

 Uncomment the code and make it compile.
-Rename `Random` from kotlin package to `KRandom`, and `Random` from java package to JRandom.
+Rename `Random` from the kotlin package to `KRandom`, and `Random` from the java package to JRandom.